Seif-Elsokary/database-questions-and-answer/Easy/Combine Two Tables/README.md

 **Time Complexity:** `O(n)`

 The database scans the `Person` table and joins it with the `Address` table using the `personId` column.
-With proper indexing on the join key, the operation is efficient.

 ---